clemsos/writings/_quora/2015-02-20-I-live-in-the-United-States-but-I-want-to-find-a-job-in-Shanghai-How-does-one-go-about-the-search.md

 language: en
 title: |
     I live in the United States, but I want to find a job in Shanghai.
-How does one go about the search? - Quora
+How does one go about the search?
 ---

 If visa is not an issue, then just buy a plane ticket and go there.
 More